citricguy/postmark-webhooks-laravel/README.md

 ```

 Here you can change the API endpoint.
 By default, the webhook_path is set to `/api/postmark/webhook`.
-You can also configure the API endpoint by using POSTMARK_WEBHOOK_PATH in your .env file. (i.e. `POSTMARK_WEBHOOK_PATH="/api/postmark/a-different-webhook"`)
+You can also configure the API endpoint by using `POSTMARK_WEBHOOK_PATH` in your `.env` file. (i.e. `POSTMARK_WEBHOOK_PATH="/api/postmark/a-different-webhook"`)

+### Middleware/Firewall
+There is a middleware that filters IPs that are not from Postmark.
+While your app is being developed locally (.env = APP_ENV=local) this middleware will not function.
+Once your app is in production however, the filtering will be enabled.